mariojy10/MMG-Mass-Classification/README.md

 # MMG-Mass-Classification
-A minimal image classification PyTorch implementation to classify malignancy of mammogram masses (patches). <br/>
+A minimal image classification in PyTorch to classify malignancy of mammogram masses (patch images). <br/>
-There will be two classes of malignancy: benign and malignant
+There are two classes of malignancy: benign and malignant

 ## Dataset
 Patch images were extracted from the following mammogram databases: